probcomp/metaprob/doc/interaction.md

 forgot it.
 No error is reported when you get this wrong.

-I like for tests that reside in the test system to run quickly so that I can run `lein test` frequently and not have to wait a long time.
+I like for tests that reside in the test system to run quickly so that I can run `clj -Atest` frequently and not have to wait a long time.
 It's good to run all the tests frequently, and if this were a slow operation I would be put off, and would run them less often.